acassaigne/lesson-relational-model/README.md

-# lesson-relational-model
+# Lesson about relational model

-a short lesson about relational model
+A short lesson about relational model.

+For slides I'm using slidev.